-The FFO payout ratio was 79.1% and 80.7% for the three and nine month periods ended September 30, 2020, representing a 6.4% and 10.1% increase from the respective comparative period as a result of decreases in FFO due to the disposition of 10 properties, partially offset by decreases in distributions declared due to repurchases over the period.
+The FFO payout ratio was 81.7% and 81.0% for the three and twelve month periods ended December 31, 2020, representing a 8.9% and 9.8% increase from the respective comparative periods.
+The increase is mainly due to the disposition of eight properties and two outparcels at certain properties, an increase in distributions declared due to the issuance of 6.4 million units from the REIT's equity raise completed December 10, 2020, and the 1.1% distribution rate increase in December 2019, partially offset by repurchases over the period.